Braydon Hobbs

-Braydon Alexander Hobbs (born May 17, 1989) is an American professional basketball player for Basketball Löwen Braunschweig of the German Basketball Bundesliga.
+Braydon Alexander Hobbs (born May 17, 1989) is a retired American professional basketball player.
 He played four seasons of college basketball for Bellarmine University where he was a key member of the Knights' 2011 championship winning team, helping the school claim their first NCAA Division II National Championship.
-He has since played professionally in Europe and Australia, winning two QBL championships with the Mackay Meteors in 2012 and 2015.
+He played professionally in Europe and Australia, winning two QBL championships with the Mackay Meteors in 2012 and 2015.
+Hobbs spent most of his professional career playing in Germany.

 High school career

 Hobbs attended New Albany High School in New Albany, Indiana where he played for coach Jim Shannon and became New Albany's all-time assists leader.
 As a senior in 2007–08, he averaged 16 points, 5.2 rebounds and 6.4 assists per game, and became the first Bulldog to record a triple-double.
 He has earned Associated Press second-team All-State honors and was named the New Albany Tribune's Player of the Year.